seancrossettie/IN-CLASS-almost-amazon-template/README.md

   <img src="documentation/Logout Button.png" alt="Logout Button Screen" width="300px"/>

   - This should bring back the Login Button
+  - Take a look at the layout of the application.
+Start in `main.js` and follow the flow to get up to speed.
+    - Look at the components, events, helpers, and views
 - Install [Postman](https://www.postman.com/downloads/)

 ## Technologies used
 - Javascript